JJ/granada-off/text/geekery.md

-Despite its name, which might or might not be due to a bomb falling there in the civil war or maybe to the fact that there was a big pump for the *Acequia Gorda*, or big irrigation ditch or maybe to the [fountain at the beginning which does not look at all like a bomb](http://1000-reinogranada.blogspot.com.es/2012/05/fuente-de-los-cuatro-leones.html) or another that looks like a maritime mine;
+Despite its name, which might or might not be due to a bomb falling there in the civil war or maybe to the fact that there was a big pump for the *Acequia Gorda*, or big irrigation ditch, or maybe to the [fountain at the beginning which does not look at all like a bomb](http://1000-reinogranada.blogspot.com.es/2012/05/fuente-de-los-cuatro-leones.html) or another that looks like a maritime mine;
 *bomba* means either *bomb* or *pump* in Spanish, and the big machine